My-UofE/ECM1410-2025T2-PairProgrammingCoursework/08_TestOperations.md

 The `v5beta` and `v6beta` versions are new version of the TestOperations which tests the scoring.

-To run `v6beta` which simulates an extended passage of time you need to add the `DateProvider` class as described in the document `AddingDateProvider.md` that can be found in the `TestOperation` folder after unpacking.)
+To run `v6beta` which simulates an extended passage of time you need to add the `DateProvider` class as described in the document `AddingDateProvider.md`.

+This can be found in the `TestOperation` folder after unpacking.)

 I will let students try it, and once any issues have been fixed (please send me any bugs you spot) will rename them to v5 / v6 and replace the main file.